Interval between two sun sights

 the intersection angle between two LOP’s

-In fact, considering a 60°angle between the crossing of two LOPs is still good, and 30° is acceptable, but it will increase the uncertainty area.
+In fact, a 60° angle between two crossing LOPs is still good, and 30° is acceptable, but a smaller angle will increase the uncertainty area.

 Interval between two sun sights, image interval between first and second LOP